- SLS (sodium lauryl sulfate ) and SLES (sodium laureth ether sulfate )

 - SLS and SLES are not sensitizers, they are irritants and in some people can temporarily aggravate the skin, causing redness, dryness and itching

-Can cause: skin inflamation & various levels of skin irritation, fading of hair colour and cause hair to become brittle
+Possible harm: skin inflamation & various levels of skin irritation, fading of hair colour and cause hair to become brittle

 Sulfates free: Nowadays, many brands go SLS and SLES free, which might mean higher price point, as other surfactants are more costly and lead to pricier formulations in general.
 Substitution still work on the cleaning front, but the lathering effect which you were used to while using products with SLS and SLES is not replicable.